 - The H. Richard Archer Fund for modern fine printing

-- The W. Edward Archer Fund
+- The W. Edward Archer Fund for acquisitions and conservation of rare materials

 - The Pauline Baynes Fund in support of the artist’s archive and library